start/up/src/SyntaxNodes/README.md

 }
 ``````

-If we don't default `ordinal` to `undefined`, then *the `ordinal` field would only exist on the object if `options` were provided.*
+If we don't default `ordinal` to `undefined`, then the `ordinal` field would only exist on the object if `options` were provided.

 This is in contrast to the typical TypeScript behavior.
-If we had declared `ordinal` directly in the constructor signature and made it optional, it's always assigned.
+If we had declared `ordinal` directly in the constructor signature and made it optional, it would always be assigned.

 ``````
 constructor(public children: OutlineSyntaxNode[], public ordinal?: number) {